the-hypertoast-consortium/Apogee/README.md

 as engines, weapons, sensors, radio, radar, and reaction control systems.
 These can be swapped out and upgraded by the player to improve that ship's capabilities.
 Components are what the computer interfaces with to control the ship.
-Both types of ships use their computer systems to facilitate fly-by-wire capabilities.
+Both types of ships use their computer systems to facilitate [fly by wire](https://en.wikipedia.org/wiki/Fly-by-wire) capabilities.
 Pilot's control instruments such as the throttle, and flightsick have their statuses periodically read by the computer.
 These statuses are then translated into the correct thruster movements needed to maneuver the ship.